 - Indemnification: The contractor promises to be responsible for any loss or damages incurred by the owner arising from his or her work.

 - Dispute resolution: Arbitration, mediation, and adjudication are common ways for parties to settle disputes under the contract instead of going through the courts.

 - Termination: When the buyer or contractor can terminate the contract.

 - Inspection: Allows the owner to examine the work done by the contractor at any time during construction to see if it conforms with the contract terms.

-- Insurance: Owners and contractors are both responsible for obtaining insurance to protect against damages and defects, and claims and losses.
+- Insurance: Owners and contractors are responsible for obtaining insurance to protect against damages, defects, claims, and losses.

-- Liquidated damages: An amount per day that the contractor must pay to the owner for each day past the agreed upon completion date that construction is delayed.
+- Liquidated damages: An amount per day that the contractor must pay the owner for each day past the agreed-upon completion date that construction is delayed.